biovault/nptsne/docs/usage.rst

 Demo list
 ---------

 A number of demos have been created to help you exploit the accelerated tSNE and HSNE offered by this package.
+The demos are available in a single `demos.zip <http://doi.org/10.5281/zenodo.4003503>`_ file.

 .. list-table:: Demos
    :widths: 25, 50